AGSArchitect/CardioAI/README.md

 ## Step 4: Traffic Simulation

-The DataExtractor is a Java utility that simulates the traffic of electrocardiogram data arriving at the CardioAI ingestion layer.
+The [TrafficSimulator](https://github.com/AGSArchitect/CardioAI/blob/main/TrafficSimulator/src/main/java/com/cardioai/tools/simulator/TrafficSimulator.java) is a Java utility that simulates the traffic of electrocardiogram data arriving at the CardioAI ingestion layer.
 The initial implementation will have only two adapter types.
 The primary adapter will relay data over HTTP to the service endpoints, and the secondary adapter will simulate traffic arriving directly into the Enterprise Service Bus (ESB).
 The latter adapter will be helpful to simulate traffic for customers integrating via AWS PrivateLink.
 The supported command line arguments are summarized below.

 | Short Form  | Long Form     | Function                                          | Required |
 | :---        | :---          | :---                                              | :---:    |